irods/irods_training/advanced/storage_tiering/README.md

 # **Creating a Tier Group**

 Tier groups are defined via metadata attached to the resources which participate in the group.
-In iRODS terminology the attribute is defined by a function in the rule base **storage_tiering_configuration.re**, which by default is **irods::storage_tier_group**.
-The value of the metadata triple is the name of the tier group, and the Unit holds the numeric position of the resource within the group.
-To define a tier group simply choose a name and apply metadata to the selected root resources of given compositions.
+In iRODS terminology, the attribute is defined by a function in the rule base **storage_tiering_configuration.re**, which by default is **irods::storage_tier_group**.
+The `value` of the metadata triple is the name of the tier group, and the `unit` holds the numeric position of the resource within the group.
+To define a tier group, simply choose a name and apply metadata to the selected root resources of given compositions.

 For example:
 ```
 imeta add -R fast_resc irods::storage_tier_group example_group 0
 imeta add -R medium_resc irods::storage_tier_group example_group 1
 imeta add -R slow_resc irods::storage_tier_group example_group 2
 ```

+This example defines three tiers of the group `example_group` where data will flow from tier 0 to tier 2.

 # **Setting Tiering Policy**